Python - Pip, Pipenv

 Example: .requirements.txt.pip.debricked.lock

-If at least one of the supported files is committed to your repository, it will be automatically scanned for dependencies when you have done any of our integrations to your CI/CD pipeline.
+If at least one of the supported files is committed to the repository, it will be automatically scanned for dependencies when integrated with Debricked CI/CD pipeline.

 File fingerprinting